MicrosoftDocs/quantum-docs/articles/optimization-problem.md

 ## StreamingProblem

-The StreamingProblem class can handle large problems that exceeds local memory limits.
+The StreamingProblem class can handle large problems that exceed local memory limits.
 Unlike with the Problem class, terms in the StreamingProblem are uploaded directly to blob and are not kept in memory.

 The StreamingProblem class uses the same interface as the Problem class.
 See [StreamingProblem](xref:microsoft.quantum.optimization.streaming-problem) usage documentation.